alstat/Julia-Data-Query/docs/index.rst

 of our problems often have answers already on forums such as `Stack Overflow`_.
 Unfortunately, this is not the case for Julia, all we have right now is the active community, not only on Github_ but on places such as Gitter_ and `Julia Discourse`_.
 And we like to grow the community even bigger by inviting those involved with data queries in most of their work.
-And that is the motivation of this work, by giving newcomers a good place to start their learning.
+And that is the motivation of this project, by giving newcomers a good place to start their learning.
 This project aims to provide compilation of examples of data queries in Julia.
 I do encourage readers to contribute their examples, even for as simple as providing links to already asked questions at `Stack Overflow`_ and other forums for references.